-- 620. Theories and Systems of Psychology (5).
+620. Theories and Systems of Psychology (5).
 CORE COURSE SELECTION.
-(Either PG 620 or PG 650 will be taken.) - A study of historical developments leading to various systematic foundations in contemporary psychology.
-Offered Winter quarter. - 621.
-Community Psychology (5).
+(Either PG 620 or PG 650 will be taken.)

+A study of historical developments leading to various systematic foundations in contemporary psychology.
+Offered Winter quarter.

+621. Community Psychology (5).
 Pr., Graduate Standing.
 Introducing the general area of community psychology.
 Theory and practice are described with emphasis on community service, agencies and resources.
-Offered Spring guarter. - 623.
-Advanced Behavior Pathology (5).
-Pr., PG 611 or 10 hours of graduate psychology credit.
+Offered Spring guarter.